-The want of a uniform and consistent system of writing the Zulu language having been felt, chiefly by Missionaries who have most to do with publishing works in the language a resolution was, several years ago, passed by the Natal Missionary Conference, and a Committee appointed for the purpose of bringing the different Societies and publishers of Zulu literature to some agreement upon a uniform system. or three years elapsed with very little having been accomplished; indeed, the importance of the subject did not appear to be fully and generally appreciated.
+The want of a uniform and consistent system of writing the Zulu language having been felt, chiefly by Missionarieswho have most to do with publishing works in the languagea resolution was, several years ago, passed by the Natal Missionary Conference, and a Committee appointed for the purpose of bringing the different Societies and publishers of Zulu literature to some agreement upon a uniform system.
+Two or three years elapsed with very little having been accomplished; indeed, the importance of the subject did not appear to be fully and generally appreciated.
 As, however, new books continued to be published year by year in the various modes of writing in vogue, and, notably, as the Zulu Bible was in course of revision, the necessity for having some standard system of orthography was seen by all directly concerned to be imperative.
-It was, therefore, decided to take other and more effective measures for bringing this about. operation of all those interested in the matter was invited, and a general Conference was called to meet at Durban on September 6, 1905.
+It was, therefore, decided to take other and more effective measures for bringing this about.
+The cooperation of all those interested in the matter was invited, and a general Conference was called to meet at Durban on September 6, 1905.

-The invitations sent out met with a hearty response. the meantime, the Government had been approached, and, recognising the importance of the undertaking-from the point of view of the Civil Service, and in the interests of education in general-deputed a representative to attend the Confer-With very few exceptions, all the Missionary Societies in Natal and Zululand sent representatives.
-Moreover, a number of delegates at large, from the Civil Service and elsewhere, were also invited, and took part in the deliberations.
+The invitations sent out met with a hearty response.
+In the meantime, the Government had been approached, and, recognising the importance of the undertaking-from the point of view of the Civil Service, and in the interests of education in general-deputed a representative to attend the Conference.
+With very few exceptions, all the Missionary Societies in Natal and Zululand sent representatives.
+Moreover, a numher of delegates at large, from the Civil Service and elsewhere, were also invited, and took part in the deliberations.
 Three days were spent in discussing the subject, but it was found that, owing to difference of opinion and longformed habits, and, generally, to the limited amount of study that had been devoted to the subject, it was impossible, in the time at the disposal of Conference, to complete the work in hand.
-It was thereupon resolved that a second Conference should be held in Pietermaritzburg the following year. this Conference the Government sent a second delegate, in the person of Mr. S. O. Samuelson.
-The attendance was considerably larger than that at the Durban meeting. days were spent in discussion.
-A number of able and helpful

-The whole subject of Zulu papers were read by members.
-Orthography was carefully gone into from every point of view.
+It was thereupon resolved that a second Conference should be held in Pietermaritzburg the following year.
+To this Conference the Government sent a second delegate, in the person of Mr. S. O. Samuelson.
+The attendance was considerably larger than that at the Durban meeting.
+Four full days were spent in discussion.
+A number of able and helpful papers were read by members.
+The whole subject of Zulu Orthography was carefully gone into from every point of view..
 By direction of Conference, a set of Rules was framed by a specially appointed Committee in the hope that agreement might be come to in regard to them before the conclusion of the session.
-A satisfactory decision, however, Under these circumstances, the prenot be arrived at. of Rules being \mathbf{of} set generally regarded another and stronger Committee (the Zulu essential.
-Orthography Committee). composed of twelve members. of Conference, was appointed to do the work, it being an instruction to them that such work was to be submitted for ratification at a further meeting of delegates to be held in 1907.
+A satisfactory decision, however, could not be arrived at.
+Under these circumstances, the preparation of a set of Rules being generally regarded as essential, another and stronger Committee (the Zulu Orthography Committee), composed of twelve members of Conference, was appointed to do the work, it being an instruction to them that such work was to be submitted for ratification at a further meeting of delegates to be held in 1907.